anastasiaarsky/ML-Capstone-Spam-Classification/DataCollection/DataCollection.md

 -`spam-2`: spam e-mails collected at a later date (1397 messages)
 There are a total of 6,047 messages, with 4,150 labeled as ham and 1,897 labeled as spam.

 I was able to find the dataset (excluding `hard-ham-1`) as a CSV file online at [Kaggle](https://www.kaggle.com/datasets/ganiyuolalekan/spam-assassin-email-classification-dataset).
-However, if I want to use the complete dataset, so I will need to write a script to process the raw data.
+However, I want to use the complete dataset, so I will need to write a script to process the raw data.
 This [notebook](https://www.kaggle.com/code/cesaber/getting-started-in-spam-classification?scriptVersionId=122108078) will guide me in converting the raw SpamAssassin files to CSV files.

 ##### iii.
 [Spambase dataset](https://archive.ics.uci.edu/ml/datasets/spambase)
 Unlike the other two datasets, the Spambase data is contained in a single file and does not include the raw text of the messages.
 Instead, most of the attributes indicate whether a particular word or character was frequently occurring in the e-mail.
 There are 4,601 total messages, with 2,788 labeled as ham and 1,813 labeled as spam.